bmm019/giftastic/README.md

 # giftastic
 Homework #6

-This app uses the GIPHY API to dynamically display gifs.
+This app uses the GIPHY API to dynamically display gifs and their rating.
+Animate gifs by clicking on image and make gif still by clicking again.